dvanoni/notero/README.md

    connect to an existing database page.
    - If you choose to use a template, the [basic example](#basic-example) database will be duplicated into your workspace.
-   - If you choose to select an existing database, you can search for and select the database you want to use on the next page.
+   - If you choose to select an existing database, you can search for and select your preferred database on the next page.
 You can also select no database and connect one later in Notion.
 4. Click **Allow access** to give Notero access to your Notion workspace and database.
 You will then be redirected to a page that prompts you to open Zotero.